M\"obius inversion and the iterated bootstrap: Introduction and overview

 \subsubsection{Theoretical and algorithmic improvements}

-The M{\"o}bius perspective allows sharply characterizing the bias reduction of each additional bootstrap iteration, as a function of both $N$ and $m$.
+The M{\"o}bius perspective enables a sharp characterization of the bias reduction of each additional bootstrap iteration, as a function of both $N$ and $m$.
 Polynomial approximation yields superalgebraic convergence rates of the bootstrap bias reduction of band-limited functionals, improving bias reduction estimates previously obtained by \cite{koltchinskii2020asymptotically,koltchinskii2021estimation,koltchinskii2022estimation}.
-The detailed understanding of spectrum of $\mtx{S}$ allows replacing Richardson iteration with more efficient iterations.
+The detailed understanding of the spectrum of $\mtx{S}$ allows replacing Richardson iteration with more efficient iterations.
 In particular, it yields a modified bootstrap iteration enabling the unbiased estimation of order $m$ moment polynomials (with unknown coefficients) in $m$ iterations.